-After 40 years at the helm of the GRAMMY Awards®, executive producer Ken Ehrlich takes his final bow.
+After 40 years at the helm of the Annual GRAMMY Awards®, executive producer Ken Ehrlich takes his final bow.
 Watch! talks to the music man behind Music's Biggest Night® in this exclusive interview.

 By Eric Renner Brown